Optimized Power Control for Multi-User Integrated Sensing and Edge AI: System Model

 \section{System Model}

 Consider a multi-user ISEA system, as illustrated in Fig.~\ref{1Multi_User_Task_ISCC_intro}.
 A set of $K$ distributed ISAC devices/users observe a common target for multi-view sensing.
-Each device locally extracts features from its observation and uploads them over a multi-access channel to the access point (AP), which aggregates the features to enable collaborative inference.
-Both the devices and the AP are equipped with a single antenna.
+Each device locally extracts features from its observation and uploads them over a multi-access channel to the \emph{access point} (AP), which aggregates the features to enable collaborative inference.
 Key models and assumptions are detailed in the following subsections.